bbauska/W3Cx-4of5-thru-May-2024/README.md

 default behavior, get the files property with all the files copied, do a loop and process them.
 That's all.
 Bye, bye!

-### Example: drag and drop files to a drop zone, display file details in a list
+<h4>Example: drag and drop files to a drop zone, display file details in a list</h4>

 <img src="./images/image184.jpeg"
 style="width:4.64583in;height:3.89583in"